kikihakiem/GeoDistance/README.md

 Besides implementing SBS we also perform a comparison with a search algorithm on an RTree.

-Adittional to this we also developed a slow version of a farthest point finder algorithm.
+Additional to this we also developed a slow version of a farthest point finder algorithm.
 The not so fancy method “getMostDistantSlow” performs an all-to-all search O(n2).
-The “getMostDistantElements” implements SBS.

 Authors:

 Camilo Vieira
 Juan Diego Restrepo

+Additional Credits:
+RTree source code from open project: http://newbrightidea.com/2011/01/24/rtree-implementation-in-java/